St. Louis gun-toting incident: Aftermath

-On August 24, the couple delivered remarks during the 2020 Republican National Convention, in support of the 2nd Amendment and of Trump, while criticizing Black Lives Matter protesters.
+On August 24, the couple delivered remarks during the 2020 Republican National Convention in support of the 2nd Amendment and of Trump, while criticizing Black Lives Matter protesters.

-In response to the speech, the rabbi of the synagogue abutting the McCloskey property recounted a 2013 incident when Mark McCloskey destroyed a wooden structure housing the synagogue's beehive.
+In response to the speech, the rabbi of the synagogue abutting the McCloskey property, Susan Talve, recounted a 2013 incident when Mark McCloskey destroyed a wooden structure housing the synagogue's beehive.
 The hive had been on a slice of McCloskey's property that sat outside the brick wall that surrounds the gated Portland Place and that abutted the synagogue grounds.
 Snopes rates this claim unproven.

 In April 2021, Mark McCloskey said in a brief interview with Politico that he was considering entering the 2022 U.S. Senate election as a Republican.
 On May 18, he announced his bid.
-Incumbent Republican Senator Roy Blunt had announced in March 2021 that he would not be running for reelection.
-McCloskey received 3 percent of the vote.
+Incumbent Republican senator Roy Blunt had announced in March 2021 that he would not be running for reelection.
+McCloskey received 3 percent of the vote in the Republican primary.

 In September 2021, Missouri's chief disciplinary counsel asked the Supreme Court of Missouri to suspend their law licenses.
 The court imposed an indefinite suspension in February 2022, but immediately stayed it subject to a one-year probation period.

 McCloskey appealed the suspension to the United States Supreme Court, which declined to hear the case on June 6, 2022.

+In 2024, the McCloskeys filed a petition to have their criminal records expunged.
+A state judge granted their request on June 5, 2024, restoring the rights they had lost as criminals, including the right to recover the weapons brandished in the 2020 incident.
+State prosecutors objected, and the appeal was heard by the Missouri Court of Appeals, which found for the McCluskeys on July 1, 2025.
+On July 31, 2025, the St. Louis Police Department agree to return Mark McCluskey's AR-15 rifle.
+The following day, McCluskey posted on social media that he had regained his rifle.